 So the solution to this is to increase your pricing power.
 Create new, unique, and hard to imitate, so that your competition is low and you can dictate the price of your product without fear of losing customers.
 Sell gradually, test your market always.

-(10) Rental Income
+(10) Real Estate Income

 One way to earn passive income is by buying real estate property.
 In fact, this is the most widely-available opportunity for everyone.
 Real estate investing is every man’s opportunity to build wealth.
 Yes, there are people that got rich through tech and apps business, but with real estate, everyone can achieve it with a bit of grit, patience, and wise moves.